Mariam262/My-University-Projects/README.md

 # My-University-Projects

-This repository contains the projects that I have completed during my time at Riphah International Univeristy.
+Here are all the projects that I have completed during my time at Riphah International Univeristy.
 Each project represents a significant milestone in my academic journey, showcasing my skills and knowledge in various subjects.👇👇

 ## Table of Contents